dwhiffing/fury/content/aar/nf/nf11_px/body.md

-A Torpedo alert goes up from the Vinson group as the group's sole Burke-class DDG zeroes on a Soviet Sierra II attack boat firing a pair of SET-80 torpedoes at it from close range!
+A Torpedo alert goes up from the Vinson group as the group's sole Burke-class DDG zeroes on a Soviet Sierra II attack boat firing a pair of SET-80 torpedoes at it from close range\!
 Quickly reversing course the destroyer fires off a VL ASROC in retaliation and goes to flank speed.
 The first VLA misses but a second hits the revealed SSN, sinking it.
 But now the race is on.
 A nearby Viking, launched to assist in the kill if needed, drops sonobuoys behind the destroyer to track the inbound torps.
 It's a close race but the Burke can't outrun the torps and they attack.
 One is lured by her Nixie towed decoy while the other, apparently thrown off by the preceding explosion, misses a high percentage chance to hit.
 Threat eliminated, the destroyer rejoins the carrier screen.

 Things are not so good for the Sturgeon-class SSN patrolling the UNREP rendezvous.
 A nearby P-3 Orion spots a missile burst from the waves as a